 When we entered

 at the blackboard arguing about details

 of photosynthesis or DNA and the rest of

 the class was fully engaged in the discussion.

-Art was lying on his back on a bench along the
+Art was on his back, on a high workbench

-window with a book for a pillow, apparently
+along the window, a book for a pillow,

 After a while